 We quickly implemented Jeanne-Marie’s advice and not only did the tantrum cease, but the woman in line in front of us turned and said ‘I am a Kindergarten teacher and what you just did was fabulous!
 Parents don’t know how to discipline anymore and that was wonderful to see!’

 Jeanne-Marie was born in Tunisia, spent her childhood in Paris, and her teen years in Washington, D.C.
 The daughter of Perdita Huston, author and human rights activist and Dr. Yves Champey, she was very much influenced by her parents worldly views and humanitarian work.
-Her multicultural upbringing and travels, planted the seeds of a lifelong curiosity regarding the fundamental needs of children and families.
+Her multicultural upbringing and travels, planted the seeds of a lifelong curiosity regarding the fundamental needs of children and families worldwide.

 Although she obtained a degree in Studio Arts and pursued a successful career in advertising (first in Paris, where she met and married her husband, and then in San Diego), her interest in children’s development never waned.
 While pregnant with her first child, she read Dr. Montessori’s work “The Secret of Childhood”.
 This book helped Jeanne-Marie understand the importance of encouraging her children’s independence and natural curiosity, and eventually guided her towards a mid-life career change.

 Not feeling satisfied with her role in the corporate world, Jeanne-Marie questioned her real purpose in life and found that it stemmed back to her interest in young children and their families.
 She discovered that one of the country’s best Montessori teacher training centers was conveniently located in San Diego, and the very next day quit her job and went back to school as a forty-something full-time student of the Montessori method for children between the ages of 3-6 (Primary).